ligato/docs/docs/plugins/vpp-plugins.md

 The policy can be defined inside multiple segment lists.
 The VPP implementation does not allow a policy without at least one segment list.
 Therefore inserting(updating with) policy that has not defined at least one segment list will fail.
 Note that the value can be written to etcd, but its application to VPP will result in a validation error).

+---

 ### Configuring Steering
-The steering (the VPP's policy for steering traffic into SR policy) can be configured using this key:
+The VPP method for steering traffic into an SR policy can be configured using this key:
 ```
 /vnf-agent/<agent-label>/config/vpp/srv6/v2/steering/<name>
 ```